pingcap/docs/tidb-cloud/csv-config-for-import-data.md

 - Common values:

-    * `','` for CSV (comma-separated values).
+    * `,` for CSV (comma-separated values).
 As shown in the above screenshot, "1", "Michael", and "male" represent three fields.
     * `"\t"` for TSV (tab-separated values).

-- Default：,
+- Default：`,`

 ## Header

 - Definition: whether *all* CSV files contain a header row.
-If `Header` is `True`, the first row is used as the column names.
-If `Header` is `False`, the first row is treated as an ordinary data row.
+If **Header** is `True`, the first row is used as the column names.
+If **Header** is `False`, the first row is treated as an ordinary data row.

 - Default: `True`

 ## Delimiter

 - Definition: defines the delimiter used for quoting.
-If `Delimiter` is empty, all fields are unquoted.
+If **Delimiter** is empty, all fields are unquoted.

 - Common values:

     * `'"'` quotes fields with double-quote.
 As shown in the above screenshot, `"Michael","male"` represents two fields.
 Note that there must be a `,` between the two fields.
 If the data is `"Michael""male"` (without `,`), the import task will fail to parse.
-If the data is `"Michael,male"` (with only one double-quote), it represents one field.
+If the data is `"Michael,male"` (with only one double-quote), it is parsed as one field.
     * `''` disables quoting.

-- Default: "
+- Default: `"`

 ## Backslash-escape

 - Definition: whether to parse backslash inside fields as escape characters.
-If `Backslash-escape` is `True`, the following sequences are recognized and converted:
+If **Backslash-escape** is `True`, the following sequences are recognized and converted:

     | Sequence | Converted to             |
     |----------|--------------------------|